WebriQpages/blog-webriq/posts/the-business-case-for-static-websites.md

 banner: /img/uploads/responsive-web-design.jpg
 shortdesc: "For years websites have been database driven.
 It is time to relook at our approach and implement technologies that are fully adapted to a mobile environment. "
 cmsUserSlug: ""
-date: 2016-04-11T00:00:00+08:00
+date: 2016-04-10T16:00:00.000Z
 categories: null
 ---

 **The current web is a mess.
 Every week we go to Hackernews and follow a broken link.
 Not long ago 12 million Drupal sites were infected with malware.
-79% of allWordpress sites are vulnerable to known exploits.**
+79% of all Wordpress sites are vulnerable to known exploits.**

 The emergence of mobile means a lot of slow loading sites with towering bouncerates and loss of business to follow.